Ivey v Genting Casinos: Dishonesty

 Although not determinative to the case at hand, the court discussed dishonesty at length.
 The court viewed the Ghosh test as a 'mixed test', being objective in its first part but subjective in the second.
 The second part was considered to be an issue primarily for the reason that a defendant convinced of the honesty of their actions is entitled to be acquitted, no matter how blatantly wrong their conduct is to other people.
-The court argued that in cases of mistake, for example where a person believes something to be free when it is not, the first part of the Ghosh test would excuse this conduct because the reasonable person cannot say that such a mistake is dishonest.
+The court held that in cases of mistake, for example where a person believes something to be free when it is not, the first part of the Ghosh test would excuse this conduct because the reasonable person cannot say that such a mistake is dishonest.

 In essence, they believed the test to be backwards.
 They found it wrong to first ask whether conduct is dishonest and then ask if it can be excused in the defendant's own mind.
 Rather the jury must ascertain what the defendant understood about the situation and ask if under the circumstances their conduct was dishonest.
 The court preferred the objective test stated in Twinsectra Ltd v Yardley, and saw no reason for the test to differ between civil and criminal law.

 As the criminal definition of dishonesty was not necessary to determine the case, there is no doubt that this part of the judgment was obiter.